mohanish12/pythonScripts/README.md

 ## RectangularPrism.py
 The contains a function volume_and_area which takes in a dictionary.
 This dictionary is guarenteed to have three keys "length", "width" and "height" whose values are integers representing three attributes of a rectangular prism.
 The function modifies this dictionary to add two keys: "volume" and "area".
 The values associated with these keys should be the volume and surface area of the box.

+## DigitCount.py
+The script contains a function called digit_count which takes input as a number, which could be either a float or an integer.
+It should return a dictionary whose keys are digits, and whose values are the number of times that digit appears in the number.
+The dictionary should not contain any numerals that do not appear at all in the number and it should not contain the decimal point character if the number is a decimal.
+For example:

+ digit_count(11223) -> {1: 2, 2: 2, 3: 1}
+ digit_count(3.14159) -> {3: 1, 1: 2, 4: 1, 5: 1, 9: 1}